-SIMOC is developed by a team of dynamic individuals spread across the United States, Canada, Ukraine, and Italy.
+SIMOC is developed by a team of dynamic individuals spread across the United States, Canada, Vietnam, and Italy.
 We are creative, enthusiastic, and driven to produce this unique model of an off-world human habitat and scalable community.
 If you are keen to work with us, as a beta-tester or future developer, feel free to reach out.

-Kai Staats Kai Staats, Project Lead
+Kai Staats, SIMOC Project Lead

 Kai Staats is a veteran developer of platforms for research and science education.
 He was co-founder and CEO of the world-renowned Yellow Dog Linux operating system used extensively in Department of Energy, NASA, and University research across a full spectrum of desktop and supercomputer applications.
 Kai wrote the machine learning algorithm Karoo GP which has been used at LIGO for instrument characterization and synthetic supernovae detection; and was principal designer of the Mt.
 Meru Astronomical Observatory in Tanzania, the first of its kind in East Africa.
 At Arizona State University Kai led the development of SIMOC, a research-grade computer simulation and educational interface to a Mars habitat, hosted by National Geographic for citizen scientists everywhere.
 Now, Kai and his team are constructing SAM, a hi-fidelity, hermetically sealed Mars habitat analog with greenhouse, living quarters, airlock, pressure suits, and half acre Mars yard located at the iconic University of Arizona Biosphere 2.